-The Company's financial instruments consist of cash, accounts receivable, accounts payable and accrued liabilities and due to related parties.
-Cash, accounts receivable, accounts payable and accrued liabilities and due to related parties are classified as amortized cost.
+The Company's financial instruments consist of cash, accounts receivable, due from a related party, accounts payable and accrued liabilities and due to related parties.
+Cash, accounts receivable, due from a related party, accounts payable and accrued liabilities and due to related parties are classified as amortized cost.

-As at May 31, 2023, the Company believes the carrying values of cash, receivables, accounts payable and accrued liabilities, due to related parties and short-term loans approximate their fair values due to the short period to maturity.
+As at May 31, 2024, the Company believes the carrying values of cash, receivables, accounts payable and accrued liabilities, due to related parties and short-term loans approximate their fair values due to the short period to maturity.